Sameda1290/MiniCraft/README.md

 # MiniCraft
 MiniCraft S3 is more fun, technology and adventure.

-(ONLY MiniCraft S3 1.1.2 or newer version Please install the mod https://www.curseforge.com/minecraft/mc-mods/watermedia/files/5344871 after installing the modpack.)
+(ONLY "MiniCraft S3 1.1.2" and "MiniCraft S3 1.2 BETA" Please install the mod https://www.curseforge.com/minecraft/mc-mods/watermedia/files/5344871 after installing the modpack.)